kragen/dercuano/README.md

 ------------

 Dercuano depends on the Python Markdown module, the one started by Manfred Stienstra, and Python 2.
-I’m using 2.7.12.
+I’m using 2.7.12, but it seems to also work with 2.7.3 and 2.7.6.
+It does not work with Python 3.

 Time log
 --------